dmitryb-dev/eventsystem/README.md

 ```

 You pass the group name as third argument.
 Let say we have two events, firstly we have received EventB and after EventA.
 So `handlerEvent(EventA)` will do nothing until `handleEvent(EventB)` is called.
-You can specify you own group with next definition: `Group keaboardGroup;`.
-So events within the defaultGroup will be ordered and events keaboardGroup will be ordered within groups and events that belongs to different groups is not ordered.
+You can specify you own group with next definition: `Group keyboardGroup;`.
+So events within the defaultGroup will be ordered and events within keyboardGroup will be ordered, but events that belongs to different groups are not ordered.

 ### Put data in channel ###